harkalygergo/TEST-Cost-effective-delivery/README.md

 She decided to send her order via the tshirts.tld website and entered a coordinate as the delivery address.

-tshirts.tld has 3 warehouses, and each warehouse has it’s own T-Shirt stock and unique coordinate.
+tshirts.tld has 3 warehouses, and each warehouse has it's own T-Shirt stock and unique coordinate.

 Goal:

-Finding the most cost effective transport route by the combination of the warehouses for tshirts.hu.
+Finding the most cost effective transport route by the combination of the warehouses for tshirts.tld.

 Rule: